BOOK NOW

 The Spinal Physiotherapy & Sports Medicine Clinic only employs Fully Qualified Chartered Physiotherapists who are registered with the Health Professions Council.

-Kevin Hunt is the principle Physiotherapist who is a member of the Chartered Society of Physiotherapists (CSP) and holds a Masters degree in Sports medicine.
-He has worked in both the public and private sector and has been in Private practice for over 15 years.
-He has published work on Acupuncture and Frozen shoulder and has also carried out research into Exercise and Sleep, Spondylolysis in Golf, The effectiveness of Creatine on Multiple Sprint performance in Ice Hockey and Anterior Cruciate Ligament Instability testing.
+Kevin Hunt is the principal Physiotherapist who is a member of the Chartered Society of Physiotherapists (CSP) and holds a Masters degree in Sports medicine.
+He has worked in both the public and private sector and has been in Private practice for over 25 years.
+He is the Author of the book Pain: The Ultimate Mentor which the British Journal of General Practice called “a beacon of hope and a toolkit for change for those navigating the complex journey of pain management.”
+He has also published work on Acupuncture and Frozen shoulder and has carried out research into Exercise and Sleep, Spondylolysis in Golf, The effectiveness of Creatine on Multiple Sprint performance in Ice Hockey and Anterior Cruciate Ligament Instability testing.
 He is the expert author on sports injuries for Living Sport magazine and has lectured on injury prevention and management in horse racing at University level.

 Kevin Hunt’s membership numbers:

-Charles Smith is a Chartered Physiotherapist who graduated from St. George’s University of London and has spent 7 years working in both the National Health Service and private practice.
+Charles Smith is a Chartered Physiotherapist who graduated from St. George’s University of London and has spent time working in both the National Health Service and private practice.

 Charles Smith’s memberships numbers: